slint-ui/slint/docs/tutorial/cpp/src/memory_tile.md

 {{#include memory_tile.slint:main_window}}
 ```

+Note that we export the <span class="hljs-title">MainWindow</span> component.
+This is necessary so that we can later access it
+from our business logic.

 Inside the <span class="hljs-built_in">Rectangle</span> we place an <span class="hljs-built_in">Image</span> element that
 loads an icon with the <span class="hljs-built_in">@image-url()</span> macro.
 The path is relative to the folder in which
 the `memory.slint` is located.
 This icon and others we're going to use later need to be installed first.
 You can download a